codelabspro/AutonomousGPT/README.md

 # python scripts/data_ingestion.py --dir seed_data --init --overlap 200 --max_length 1000
 ```

-This script located at scripts/data_ingestion.py, allows you to ingest files into memory and pre-seed it before running Auto-GPT.
+This script located at scripts/data_ingestion.py, allows you to ingest files into memory and pre-seed it before running AutonomousGPT.

 Memory pre-seeding is a technique that involves ingesting relevant documents or data into the AI's memory so that it can use this information to generate more informed and accurate responses.